World Tai Chi and Qigong Day

 The first celebration of the World Tai Chi and Qigong Day was held in Kansas, City Missouri in 1998.
 The first mass Tai Chi exhibition was organized by the Kansas City Tai Chi Club.
 New about this event soon exploded until the World Tai Chi and Qigong Day became a national and an international observance.

 As mentioned earlier, World Tai Chi and Qigong Day is celebrated every last Saturday of April each year.
-This means that the dates of celebration for this event are as follows:

 The main reason why you should celebrate this day is that you will be able to experience both Tai Chi and Qigong, which are both good activities to do for your body.
 Practicing martial arts will yet be another exercise for you to maintain good physical health.
 On the other hand, the meditation aspects of these activities will also improve your mental health.